sandro-h/onyo/README.md

 Uses a simple Python backend with Jinja for html templating.
 This serves a very simple webpage that also functions as a Progressive Web App so it can be "installed" on the phone.

-All the data (recipes) come from the `recipes` folder.
+All the data (recipes) come from the `data` folder.
 Recipe changes are hot loaded, so no need to restart the backend.

 The webpage contains `launchtimer://` links to start a timer on the phone.
 This only works if the companion TimerLauncher app is installed.
 It handles URLs with this scheme and creates